NavBernal/PicoCTF2024/README.md

 # picoCTF 2024
-This repository will contain notes/write-ups for the [picoCTF 2024 Team Competition](https://play.picoctf.org/events/73/challenges)
+This repo will contain notes/write-ups for the [picoCTF 2024 Team Competition](https://play.picoctf.org/events/73/challenges)